deploring/COS80007-Assignment-1/readme.txt

 12. At least two new features (5 marks) in regards to voice assistance or whatever.

-Estimated marks:   / 5
+Estimated marks:  0 / 5

-Reasoning:
+Reasoning: We did not have time to consider additional features.

 -------------------------------------------------------------------------